 You may already be receiving benefits, or the cost-of-living crisis may have changed your circumstances so that you are applying for benefits for the first time.
 Citizens Advice has a simple benefits calculator to help you see if you’re eligible and for how much.

-The Government will increase benefit payments, including State Pension, by 10.1% in April 2023.
+The Government increased benefit payments, including State Pension, by 10.1% in April 2023.

 You do not need to be unemployed to receive Universal Credit.
 There is special financial support and benefits available for people experiencing domestic abuse – see our guide on ‘Grants, benefits and financial help’ or the guidance from the Department for Work and Pensions.